 Dental Assistant – Prosthodontist

+We are seeking a Dental Assistant - Prosth.
 The Prosthodontist Dental Assistant works under a dentist’s supervision to prepare equipment that will be used in dentistry procedures, to ready patients for these procedures, and to help the dentist during these procedures by passing instruments, holding the suction catheter in place, and generally anticipating the dentist’s needs.
-Some other responsibilities may include sophisticated functions such as removing sutures, processing x-rays and taking the oral impressions that are used to fit crowns.
+Some Other responsibilities may include sophisticated functions such as removing sutures, processing x-rays and taking the oral impressions that are used to fit crowns.

 - Work under the direct supervision of the Prosthodontist

 - Perform a variety of patient care, office, and laboratory duties, including but not limited to providing chair-side assistance while dentists examine and treat patients.

 - Ensure patients are as comfortable as possible in the dental chair, prepare them for treatment, and obtain their dental records.